thanniq/NDZ/content/posts/the-big-question.md

 This won’t go without saying – You don’t have to be a master in anything at all to be super successful.
 To have to be a master of one is boring and a one-way ticket to a life full of regrets.

 It’s a no-brainer to own an eCommerce store, be a gym instructor, and run a startup at the same time.
-To doubt the person is unfair, you should question the process. **Is it well-optimized?**
+To doubt the person is unfair; you should, instead, question the process. **Is it well-optimized?**

 ## **Master of One**